alexisduque/alexisduque.me/_posts/2017-10-25-mobicom-medium.markdown

 University)

-In her paper, Zhang creates a covert-channel based on the reflection of surrounding RF signals on smartphone or labtops.
+In her paper, Zhang creates a covert-channel based on the reflection of surrounding RF signals on smartphone or laptops.
 This is achieved controlling the impedance of the device’s wireless network interface card (NIC) by switching it ON or OFF.
 Even if the throughput is very low (< 2 bps) the main interest of NICScatter is that it doesn’t need any OS modification or root permissions.